-- 44. Records related to Title IX complaints and the University's response will be maintained for seven years or longer if required in the University policy on record retention.
+- 45. Records related to Title IX reports and Formal Complaints and the University's response will be maintained for seven years or longer if required in the University policy on record retention.
 The seven (7) year period runs from the date of creation of the last record pertaining to that case.
 Records to be created and preserved include: - a.
-Complete records of each investigation, outcome, recording, sanctions, remedies - b.
+Complete records of each investigation, outcome, recording, Sanctions, Remedies - b.
 Appeals and results thereof - c.
 All informal resolutions and the results - d.
-Materials used to train Title IX Coordinators, investigators, hearing officers, decision makers, and facilitators of informal resolution processes.
+Materials used to train Title IX Coordinators, investigators, hearing officers, decision-makers, and facilitators of informal resolution processes.
 Training materials will be available on the University website and will be made available for inspection by members of the public upon request - e.
-Complete records of reports, complaints, responses, supportive measures provided to parties including documentation of the reasons for the University's conclusion that its response was not deliberately indifferent and that it took measures designed to restore or preserve equal access to the University's Education Programs or Activities.

-f.
-If supportive measures were not provided - including not providing a specific supportive measure requested by the Complainant, the University will document the reasons for not providing the services and will be maintained as well as the rationale to support that the decision not to provide supportive measures was not clearly unreasonable in light of the known circumstances.
+Complete records of reports, Formal Complaints, responses, Supportive Measures provided to parties including documentation of the reasons for the University's conclusion that its response was not deliberately indifferent and that it took measures designed to restore or preserve equal access to the University's Education Programs or Activities. - f.
+If Supportive Measures were not provided including not providing a specific Supportive Measure requested by the Complainant, the University will document the reasons for not providing the services and will be maintained as well as the rationale to support that the decision not to provide Supportive Measures was not clearly unreasonable in light of the known circumstances.